Divert blocked numbers to VoiceMail

 And that’s it.
 No more silly Telemarketers.
 No more boring salesman.
 No more annoying Debt Collectors :) If they choose to leave a message, you can listen to it in your own time.

-10 replies on “Divert blocked numbers to VoiceMail”
+10 responses to “Divert blocked numbers to VoiceMail”

 Hey, i got the sms and it is up and running on my iphone.
 Only problem is when i try step 3 (dail +27 82 131 + my number). it says number doesn’t excist.
 Im i doing something wrong?
 I tried 2 push the power button at the top TWICE (FAST) but the caller just gets an engaged signal.
 Please help.